informalsystems/hermes/guide/src/tutorials/more-chains/start-relaying.md

         next_key: null
         total: "0"
         ```
-    The tokens were correctly received by `ibc-3` under the denom `ibc/C658...`.
+    The tokens were correctly received by `ibc-3` under the denomination `ibc/C658...`.

 ## Send back the tokens